CyR1en/Kiso/README.md

 # Kiso
-Code that provides the backbone for my projects
+Personal Java lib for various projects

 # Getting Started
 Add Kiso to your project